jeffpar/pcjs.v1/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/README.md

-error down to the following code, which sets the CGA Mode register to 0x21 (instead of the normal 0x2D), programs the CRTC's CURSORLO/CURSORHI registers to a large value (0xAA55 is masked with 0x3FFF yielding 0x2A55), then reads CURSORHI, expecting 0x2A, and then finally verifies the existence of video memory at B800:0000; ie, it expects the frame buffer to be addressible at both MDA and CGA addresses.
+error down to the following code, which sets the CGA Mode register to 0x21 (instead of the normal 0x2D), programs the CRTC's CURSORLO/CURSORHI registers to a large value (0xAA55 is masked with 0x3FFF yielding 0x2A55), then reads CURSORHI, expecting 0x2A, and then finally verifies the existence of video memory at B800:0000; it seems to expect the frame buffer to be addressible at both MDA and CGA addresses.

     &F000:E48D C70672003412     MOV      [0072],1234              ;history=4
     &F000:E493 A06500           MOV      AL,[0065]                ;history=3